 This is why you need the processes and procedures for remote communication.
 Without these, your remote workforce will become distracted, frustrated and inefficient.
 Morale drops, productivity nose dives and engagement becomes nonexistent.

 It’s all well and good to say you need effective remote collaboration.
-The question is what does it actually look like?
+But what does it actually look like?
 We asked leading members of remote companies that very question.

 For Ken Marshall, CGO and Partner of Revenue Zen, effective remote collaboration is reflected in the behaviour of your employees.

-“Effective remote collaboration is more than just a tool and set of company-wide policies,” Marshall told Paperform.
+“Effective remote collaboration is more than just a tool and set of company-wide policies,” Marshall says.
 “It’s employees attending the weekly happy hour without leadership making them; its team members reaching out in their free time to provide resources and compare notes.”

 “It’s the ability to consistently stay effective and deliver great results for clients while keeping morale high among a group of folks who may never meet in person.”